• What is Copywriting?

 The thing is, contrary to popular belief, freelancers work just as much as—if not more than—on-staff writers do.
 Remember, when you’re on-staff, you don’t have to put in the time to find the next client.
 And having multiple clients often means that their schedules and deadlines conflict…and it’s up to the freelancer to just make it work.

 That said though, as a freelancer, your schedule can be more flexible.
 Your location can be more flexible.
-You can decide how much work you want to take on.
-You can create more variety in your workload.
-You can impact when you want to make more and when you don’t mind making less.
+You decide how much work you want to take on, create more variety in your workload, and impact when you want to make more and when you don’t mind making less.
 Is freelancing complete freedom?
 Absolutely not.
 But does it represent a different kind of freedom?
 Absolutely.

 Interested in Copywriting?
 Get our Free Video Training!